What is a medical biller?

 How much do medical billers make?

 Medical biller salaries vary by experience, industry, education, location, and organization size.
-Unique factors that impact compensation include specialization, certifications, and familiarity with specific coding systems.
+Specialization, certifications, and familiarity with specific coding systems can also impact their compensation.

 Highest paying industries